 - Refresh: Select this option to re-read all of the objects associated with the driver and refresh the displayed information. - Show: Select the number of associations to display per page.
 You can select a predefined number (25, 50, or 100) or specify another number of your choice.
 The default is 50 associations per page.
-If there are more associations than the number displayed, you can use the \Rightarrow and \Leftarrow buttons to display the next and previous pages of associations.

-- Actions: Perform actions on the objects associated with the driver.
+If there are more associations than the number displayed, you can use the and substitution and the substitution associations. - Actions: Perform actions on the objects associated with the driver.
 Click Actions, then select one of the following options: - Show All Associations: Displays all objects associated with the driver. - Filter for Disabled Associations: Displays all objects associated with the driver that have a Disabled state. - Filter for Manual Associations: Displays all objects associated with the driver that have a Manual state. - Filter for Migrate Associations: Displays all objects associated with the driver that have a Migrate state. - Filter for Pending Associations: Displays all objects associated with the driver that have a Pending state. - Filter for Processed Associations: Displays all objects associated with the driver that have a Processed state. - Filter for Undefined Associations: Displays all objects associated with the driver that have an Undefined state. - Association Summary: Displays the state of all objects associated with the driver. - Object DN: Displays the DN of the associated objects. - State: Displays the association state of the object. - Object ID: Displays the value of the association.

-8 Inspecting a Driver's Cache File
+A Inspecting a Driver's Cache File